ankane/blind_index/README.md

 ## Prep

 Your model should already be set up with Lockbox or attr_encrypted.
-The examples are for a `User` model with `encrypts :email` or `attr_encrypted :email`.
+The examples are for a `User` model with `has_encrypted :email` or `attr_encrypted :email`.
 See the full examples for [Lockbox](https://ankane.org/securing-user-emails-lockbox) and [attr_encrypted](https://ankane.org/securing-user-emails-in-rails) if needed.

 Also, if you use attr_encrypted, [generate a key](#key-generation).